-- dealings in which the only Government of Venezuela entities involved are CITGO Holding, Inc. and any of its subsidiaries (General License 2); - dealings in certain specified bonds, provided that any divestment or transfer (or facilitation thereof) is to a non-US person (General License 3E), except the sale of such bonds to blocked persons or the purchase of, or investment in, such bonds; - activities to facilitate, clear, or settle trades in these bonds (if to a US person), provided such trades were placed prior to 4:00 pm EST on February 1, 2019 (General License 3E); - wind down of agreements linked to bonds entered into prior to 4:00 pm EST on February 1, 2019 through 12:01 am EST on September 30, 2019 (General License 3E); - transactions related to bonds issued prior to August 25, 2017 by US person entities owned directly or indirectly by the Government of Venezuela, other than Nynas AB, PDV Holding, CITGO Holding, and any of their subsidiaries (these bonds are covered by General License 9D) (General License 3E); - new debt transactions and transactions involving Banco de Venezuela, S.A.
+- dealings in which the only Government of Venezuela entities involved are PDV Holding, Inc., CITGO Holding, Inc. and any of its subsidiaries (General License 2A); - transactions related to dealings in certain specified bonds (listed in the Annex of General License 3H ("3H Bonds")) (General License 3H), including:

+- transactions in 3H Bonds, provided that any divestment or transfer (or facilitation thereof) is to a non-US person, except the sale of such bonds to blocked persons or the purchase of, or investment in (or facilitation thereof), such bonds; - activities by a US person to facilitate, clear, or settle trades in 3H Bonds, provided such trades were placed prior to 4:00 pm EST on February 1, 2019; - transactions related to bonds issued prior to August 25, 2017 by US person entities owned directly or indirectly by the Government of Venezuela, other than PDV Holding, CITGO Holding, and any of their subsidiaries (these bonds are covered by General License 9G); - new debt transactions and transactions involving Banco de Venezuela, S.A.
 Banco Universal (Banco de Venezuela) or Banco Bicentenario del Pueblo, de la Clase Obrera, Mujer y Comunas, Banco Universal C.A.
-(Banco Bicentenario del Pueblo), or Banco Central de Venezuela related to the exportation or reexportation of agricultural commodities, medicine, medical devices, or replacement parts and components (General License 4B); - dealings involving the PdVSA 2020 8.5 Percent Bond (General License 5); - certain activities necessary to the maintenance or wind down of operations or existing contracts with Globovision Tele C.A. or Globovision Tele CA, Corp. that were in effect prior to January 8, 2019, through 12:01 a.m.
-EST on January 8, 2020 (General License 6);

-- activities with PDV Holding, CITGO Holding, and their subsidiaries, where the only PdVSA entities involved are PDV Holding, CITGO Holding, or any of their subsidiaries through December 6, 2020, except for the exportation or reexportation of diluents from the US to Venezuela (General License 7B); - activities related to the maintenance of operations, contracts or other agreements in Venezuela involving PdVSA for Chevron Corporation, Halliburton, Schlumberger Limited, Baker Hughes, and Weatherford International, PLC, and their subsidiaries through 12:01 am EST on October 25, 2019, except for the exportation or reexportation of diluents from the US to Venezuela (General License 8B); - transactions related to dealings in certain PdVSA securities issued before August 25, 2017 (General License 9D), including: - transactions in PdVSA debt (including certain listed bonds) and equity in PdVSA or any entity in which it has a 50 percent or greater interest issued prior to August 25, 2017, provided that any divestment or transfer (or facilitation thereof) is to a non-US person; - activities relating to trades involving US persons if trades were placed prior to 4:00 pm EST on January 28, 2019; - wind down of contracts linked to PdVSA securities if the contract was entered into prior to 4:00 pm EST on January 28, 2019, through 12:01 am EST on September 30, 2019; and - activities in bonds issued prior to August 25, 2017 of Nynas AB, PDV Holdings, and CITGO Holdings; - the purchase by US persons in Venezuela from PdVSA of refined petroleum products for personal, commercial, or humanitarian uses, except for any commercial resale, transfer, exportation, or reexportation of such products (General License 10); - certain activities involving Nynas AB through 12:01 am EST on July 27, 2019 (General License 13A), except for the exportation or reexportation of diluents from the US to Venezuela, provided that any payments benefiting a blocked person other than Nynas AB be placed into a blocked account (except as authorized by General License 11);
+(Banco Bicentenario del Pueblo), or Banco Central de Venezuela related to the exportation or reexportation of agricultural commodities, medicine, medical devices, or replacement parts and components (General License 4C); - dealings involving the PdVSA 2020 8.5 Percent Bond on or after October 20, 2020 (General License 5D); - activities with PDV Holding, CITGO Holding, and their subsidiaries, where the only PdVSA entities involved are PDV Holding, CITGO Holding, or any of their subsidiaries through February 5, 2021, except for the exportation or reexportation of diluents from the US to Venezuela (General License 7C); - activities involving Chevron Corporation, Halliburton, Schlumberger Limited, Baker Hughes, and Weatherford International, PLC, and their subsidiaries through 12:01 am EST on December 1, 2020 that relate to the following (excluding the exportation or reexportation of diluents from the US to Venezuela) (General License 8F): - the limited maintenance of essential operations, contracts or other agreements that: (i) are for the safety or the preservation of assets in Venezuela, (ii) involve PdVSA or any entity in which it owns a 50 percent or greater interest, and (iii) were in effect prior to July 26, 2019, - safety and preservation of assets include activities necessary to ensure the safety of personnel, or the integrity of operations and assets in Venezuela; participation in shareholder and board of directors meetings; making related payments on third-party invoices for the abovementioned activities; and